sachapan/sachapan.github.io/docs/index.md

+---
+hide:
+   navigation
-# My Mental and Technical Meanderings
+title: My Mental and Technical Meanderings
+---

 _Wherein vim and git are in a committed relationship._